-A third reason for the stagnation of the system prices in recent years could also be the fact that the subsidy levels in the Swedish direct capital subsidy system haven't been changed since 2014 (see section 3.2.1).
+The stagnation of the prices for the residential sector can likely be explained by the very high demand for PV in Sweden and that the subsidy levels in the Swedish direct capital subsidy system haven't been changed since 2014 (see section 3.2.3).
 This means that the installers can take the same prices, as the customers have the same profitability, even if module and other hardware costs has continued to go down.

-The turnkey prices presented in Figure 8, Figure 9, Table 9 and
+The turnkey prices presented in Figure 8, Figure 9, Table 10 and

-Table 10 are a weighted average of what different installers considered to be their typical price at the end of 2016.
+Table 11 are a weighted average of what different installers considered to be their typical price at the end of 2017.
 The typical price reported from each installer has been weighted by the market share of that specific installer.

-Table 9: Weighted average turnkey prices of typical applications (excluding VAT).
+Table 10: Weighted average turnkey prices of typical applications (excluding VAT).